growit-io/terragrunt-aws-poc/README.md

-# Terragrunt Template
+# Terragrunt Template for Amazon Web Services
-> Repository template with GitHub workflows for Terragrunt
+> Terragrunt configuration repository template for Amazon Web Services

 This project uses a single [parent `terragrunt.hcl` file](terragrunt.hcl) that is included by all child `terragrunt.hcl` files.
 The parent `terragrunt.hcl`